Skip to main content

 Pro Tip

 If you can only buy one bracelet set, get the HR8 3-pack.
-At $9.99 you get three bracelets with 12ft of 550lb cord each — that is 36 feet of total emergency cordage plus three fire starters.
-No other option under $10 matches that utility.
+For under ten dollars you get three bracelets with 12ft of 550lb cord each — that is 36 feet of total emergency cordage plus three fire starters.
+No other option in this price range matches that utility.

 Deep Dive: Where Budget Gear Falls Short